-Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 20%
+Capabilities/Competencies (Capabilities, demonstrated productivity, and experience of the applicant organization and proposed project staff) - 50%

-- 1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal). - 2.
-Demonstrated ability of the applicant organization to manage the effort. - 3.
-Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project.
+Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal).
+This should include all named core faculty proposed for this project.